 Of course, even when the writers are given a free hand and required to be the primary source of creativity in the production of the books, the publisher still had an interest in keeping the books consistent with others and the way they wanted to brand and market the series.

 To achieve this, the publisher provided a “bible” with descriptions of characters and guidance on what kinds of plots and details were allowed or prohibited.
-Some of this follows the Stratemeyer Syndicate’s “Formula for Outlines” [1, 2, 3] but it also updated and expanded the scope of what would be part of a Nancy Drew or Hardy Boys story.
+Some of this follows the Stratemeyer Syndicate’s “Formula for Outlines” [See my three part article: 1, 2, 3] but it also updated and expanded the scope of what would be part of a Nancy Drew or Hardy Boys story.

 One of the changes which occurred after the Stratemeyer Syndicate was purchased by Simon & Schuster in August 1984 was a pause in publication where no new Hardy Boys or Nancy Drew books were issued in 1986 (after the in-progress books were issued).
 This gave the publisher and its new book packager, Mega-Books, time to plan how to move forward.